-The frequency of IT band syndrome is inexact, depending on which study you are reading.
+The frequency of IT band syndrome is inexact, depending on which study you’re reading.
 A 2012 systematic review estimated the incidence to be between 5 to 14 percent.
 In reality, those numbers are based on the number of people who actually sought treatment or agreed to participate in a research project.
 Therefore, the actual numbers may be higher.

-During my own 20-plus years as a massage therapist (currently on hiatus due to Covid-19), I worked with many runners who had symptoms, most of whom had not sought any diagnosis or treatment at all, and kept running in spite of it.
+During my own 20-plus years as a massage therapist (currently on hiatus due to COVID-19), I worked with many runners who had symptoms, most of whom had not sought any diagnosis or treatment at all, and kept running in spite of it.
 Maybe it was their dislike of going to the doctor, their stubbornness, or the old “no pain, no gain” attitude at play.

-Anatomy and biomechanics of the IT band
+Anatomy of the IT band

 This tendon moves over a bony process, or bump, at the outer knee as it passes in front and behind it.
-While many animals share anatomical features similar to those of humans, the function of the iliotibial band is unique to humans.
-Innervation to the tensor fascia lata arises from the superior gluteal nerve.
+While many animals share anatomical features similar to those of humans, the function of the IT band is unique to humans.
+Innervation to the tensor fascia lata (TFL) arises from the superior gluteal nerve.

 The IT band stabilizes the knee, both in extension and partial flexion, and is used constantly during walking and running.
 When you lean forward with the knee slightly flexed, the IT band is the main support of the knee against gravity.

-Iliotibial band syndrome symptoms
+IT band syndrome symptoms